 + It allows you to be more creative with designing your home

 Today I’m sharing everything I’ve learned from my own thrifting experience and hopefully, will help you the next time you go thrifting!

 1 // Thrift stores are not like any other store

-Some thrift/antique stores don’t cycle through items quickly, so going back to the smaller mom-pop places often probably isn’t a great idea.
+I’ve found that most thrift/antique stores don’t cycle through items quickly, so going back to the same place often probably isn’t a great idea.

 I realized this as an amateur thrifter after visiting the same antique store for 3 weeks in a row and noticed there was nothing new each time I went back.
 But I would say 99% of these stores have an overwhelming amount of items scattered about, so sometimes when I find a place I love, I’ll go back again soon after just to make sure I didn’t miss anything.

 However, my local ReStore cycles through things like crazy.

 It takes some time and frequenting the places in your area to know how often they’re replenishing items.
 And I usually tell myself “if I’m meant to have it, then my eye will see it.”
 I’m confident that if Aristotle was a thrifter, he probably would have said the same.

 2 // Wealthier areas will have nicer (& pricier) items

 The wealthier the town, the higher the likelihood you’ll find nicer, yet pricier items in local thrift stores.
 But that doesn’t mean I haven’t found treasures in not-so-wealthy area thrift stores.